WinterAxis/ESV-MD-Bible/The_Bible_esv/21_Ecclesiastes/Eccl_7.md

 which my soul has sought repeatedly, but I have not found.
 One man among a thousand I found, but a woman among all these I have not found.

 ###### 29
-See, this alone I found, that God made man upright, but they have sought out many schemes. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+See, this alone I found, that God made man upright, but they have sought out many schemes.

 ***